MFA | 2-year program

 - demonstrate professionalism though teaching, gallery exhibition, photography assistantship, and/or managing a studio practice.

-In addition to learning from fellow students in RISD's many discipline-based programs, MFA candidates in Photography work closely with professors who are accomplished working artists, scholars and educators with a passion both for teaching and their own studio work.
+In addition to learning from fellow students in RISD's many discipline-based programs, MFA candidates in Photography work closely with faculty who are accomplished working artists, scholars and educators with a passion both for teaching and their own studio work.
 Collectively, they provide students with a wealth of visual, intellectual and technical expertise.
 In addition, nationally recognized artists, curators, critics and gallery directors regularly visit to critique student work and/or present as part of the department's T.C.
 Colley Lecture Series.

 Fourteen graduate students currently share the department's state-of-the-art technical facilities with roughly 30 undergraduates but also have exclusive access to a large-format Epson printer and a studio space in the Fletcher Building, part of RISD's graduate center complex downtown.
 Studios provide a place to work, meet with guest artists and curators, and interact with graduate students from other disciplines.
 Students interested in teaching are able to do so in their second year.
 Opportunities to both exhibit and curate shows are offered through the Sol Koffler Graduate Student Gallery, the RISD Museum's Gelman Gallery and the department's own Red Eye Gallery.